Berea-College-CSC-226/p01-final-project-rylandc/README.md

 into your own, following the process we've discussed in previous assignments:

 ```
-    Branch 1 name: rylandc
+    Branch 1 name: rylandc (deleted)
-    Branch 2 name: N/A
+    Branch 2 name: rylandc2
 ```
 ---

 ## Milestone 2: Code Setup and Issue Queue

-Most importantly, keep your issue queue up to date, and focus on your code. 🙃
+Most importantly, keep your issue queue up to date, and focus on your code.

 Reflect on what you’ve done so far.
 How’s it going?
 Are you feeling behind/ahead?
 What are you worried about?
 What has surprised you so far?
 Describe your general feelings.
 Be honest with yourself; this section is for you, not me.